kangk1204/Octopus-toolkit2/doc/folder.rst

 .. image:: _static/Folder/7.Script_folder.png

-The Script folder stores the script file for analyzing NGS data in Octopus-toolkit.
+The Script folder stores the script files used by Octopus-toolkit.

 3-7.Tools
 ^^^^^^^^^